Step-Lee/Little_Kit/README.md

-little kits used while I'm learning
+little kits I used during the learning process.